AaronBray/AaronBray.github.io/_posts/2025-09-30-chocolate_factory.md

  Keep its safe
 {% endhighlight bash %}

-Here we can see the key and the answer to ? #1
+Here we can see the key and the answer to quewstion #1

 {% highlight bash %}
  congratulations you have found the key: